Sangsar (TV series)

-Sangsar (سنگسار; lit:Stone To Death), is a Pakistani drama serial which was first aired on 3 April 2017 on Hum TV preceding Gila.
-The drama is directed by Kamran Akbar Khan and written by Nuzhat Saman.
-It is produced by Momina Duraid under MD Productions.
+Sangsar (سنگسار; lit:Stone To Death) is a Pakistani drama serial which was first aired on 3 April 2017 on Hum TV preceding Gila.
+The drama was directed by Kamran Akbar Khan and written by Nuzhat Saman.
+It was produced by Momina Duraid under MD Productions.

 Plot

-Ahmer is a business man and Roshni is a young graduate who belongs to middle-class family.
+Ahmer is a businessman and Roshni is a young graduate who belongs to a middle-class family.
 Both love each other.
-Ahmer's mother Nadra is landlord of her house who takes advises from Muslim scholar for family matters.
+Ahmer's mother Nadra is landlord of her house who takes advice from a Muslim scholar before deciding family matters.
 Ahmer's father Fayyaz is a patient who always keeps himself busy in studies and is often depressed because of his past.
 Ahmer also have a brother Ashar and sister Mehwish who is social and short-tempered.